shauntmcgovern/SABBusinessEntrepreneurialConcept-GateyExploreEducator-MarketerArtistRoze-ededededed89/README.md

 * If your looking to make yourself into 1, an Intellectual Property Hero && Insignia than you only need to jump from ['tab to tab'] && follow the same dates.
 * Because my twitter account has become temporarily restricted at this time because Twitter does not know if I am a robot || a person.
 * [Twitter](https://twitter.com/rozeNameRoze) || [Facebook](https://www.facebook.com/shaun.mcgovern.90/)
+* Larry Na Hoover Sr.
-* Copyrighted by Shaun Terence McGovern, LLC.
+* Copyrighted by Shaun Terence McGovern and Shape of the Female Inc., LLC.